mongodb/specifications/source/transactions/tests/README.rst

       - ``arguments``: Optional, the names and values of arguments.

       - ``result``: The return value from the operation, if any.
-If the operation is expected to return an error, the ``result`` has one field, ``errorContains``, which is a substring of the expected error message or ``errorCodeName``, which is the expected server error "codeName".
+If the operation is expected to return an error, the ``result`` has one of the following fields:

+          - ``errorContains``, A substring of the expected error message.

+          - ``errorCodeName``, The expected "codeName" field in the server error response.

+          - ``errorLabelsContain``, A list of error label strings that the error is expected to have.

+          - ``errorLabelsOmit``, A list of error label strings that the error is not expected to have.

   - ``expectations``: Optional list of command-started events.